Glazier (Glass Worker)

 - Wear appropriate personal protective equipment, including footwear, head protection, eye protection and gloves.

-- Read the material safety data sheets for any hazardous products that you use and follow any recommended safety precautions.
+- Read the safety data sheets for any hazardous products that you use and follow all recommended safety precautions.

 - Avoid stress and fatigue associated with working long workdays, shift work, and tight deadlines.